elte-fi/www-webprogramozas/pages/subjects/webeng/practices/issue-tracker-java.md

 # Issue tracker application: Java -- Web engineering

-The final version of the issue tracker application can be found amoung the files in Canvas.
+The final version of the issue tracker application can be found amoung the files in Canvas (`issue-tracker-java-final.zip`).
 Beside the features implemented on the practice lessons, it contains the followings:

 - Many-to-many relationship between issues and labels.
 The labels can be set during issue creation and issue editing with a checkbox list.
 Analyze the Issue and Label entities for creating the many-to-many connection, and the IssueController class to use this relation.
 - Finalized the authentication process with a custom login form and against our own user entity.
 Just follow the steps in the corresponding tutorial and check the code how it was realized.